juancruza46/playersApp/README.md

-Title : playersApp
+Title: playersApp

-About : Following the world of soccer can be ovewhelming trying to keep track of all the best players.
+About: Following the world of soccer can be ovewhelming trying to keep track of all the best players.
 The following app, will be apple to hold a data-base of players, and filter out the search by: position, nationality, team, etc. While still displaying  basic info such as :age, name , & current shirt number.

 Additional fetures include: favorite list, & a community review section, where you can leave reviews based on their recent performances.

-Technologies used :
+Technologies used:
     -Node.js
     -Express.js
     -MongoDB

+User Stories:
-User Stories : As a user I would like to
+As a user I would like to:
     -Securley sign up
     -Sign in
     -Sign out